Skip to content

 Guide

-Western culture hands down a thick inheritance on this point.
+Western inheritance is thick here.
 Religious traditions framed desire as a spiritual hazard long before psychology had a vocabulary for it.
 The body was not neutral ground.
 It was a site of testing.
 What you felt in private could disqualify you in public.
-That logic outlived the theology for many people.
-It became habit in families and schools where nobody quoted scripture but everybody knew which topics were not to be discussed.
-Shame filled the silence.
+That logic outlived explicit theology for many families.
+It became habit in households where nobody quoted scripture but everybody knew which topics were not to be discussed.
+Shame filled the silence—and still does.

-The Victorian legacy layered another story on top: desire as something to be managed, hidden, and ideally denied.
+The Victorian legacy layered another story: desire as something to be managed, hidden, and ideally denied.
 Respectability required a split between what you were allowed to admit and what you actually felt.
 The split did not disappear when the twentieth century loosened speech.
-It migrated into new forms, including the idea that healthy sexuality should look effortless and unconflicted.
+It migrated into new forms, including the idea that healthy sexuality should look effortless, reciprocal, and unconflicted.
 Shame often arrives when reality does not match that image.
 You are not only hiding an act.
-You are hiding a self.
+You are hiding a self that cannot perform the health script on cue.

 ## What figure art can do